Cosmian/kms/documentation/docs/single_server_mode.md

     cosmian --version
     ```

-=== "Docker"

-    Run the container as follows:

-    ```sh
-    docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.20.1
-    ```

-    The KMS will be available on `http://localhost:9998`, and the server will store its data inside the
-    container in the `/root/cosmian-kms/sqlite-data` directory.

-    To persist data between restarts, map the `/root/cosmian-kms/sqlite-data` path to a filesystem
-    directory or a Docker volume, e.g. with a volume named `cosmian-kms`:

-    ```sh
-    docker run --rm -p 9998:9998 \
-    -v cosmian-kms:/root/cosmian-kms/sqlite-data \
-    --name kms ghcr.io/cosmian/kms:4.20.1
-    ```

 ### Using client-side encrypted databases

 To start the KMS server with a client-side encrypted SQLite databases, pass the